708yamaguchi/decopin_hand/README.md

 ```
 Then, You can see the spectrograms calculated from `/audio` by `roslaunch decopin_hand audio_to_spectrogram.launch`

 1. Save noise to `train_data/noise.npy`.
 By subtracting noise, spectrograms become clear.
 During this script, you must not give vibration to the sensor.
+You should update noise data everytime before vibration recognition because environmental vibration noise differs everytime.
 ```bash
 roslaunch decopin_hand save_noise.launch
 ```